-Follow a simple daily care plan to help keep complications away:
+Follow a simple daily care plan to help keep complications away.

-Check Your Blood Sugar Levels
+Check Your Blood Sugar

 Keep a log with dates, times, and blood sugar numbers to share with your care team.
 Ask what steps you can take to adjust your routine when your blood sugar levels are off-target.

-Eat a wide variety of healthy foods and watch portion sizes.
+Eat a variety of healthy foods.

 Make vegetables half of every meal.